-- ❖ Disruption Student engages in an action or activity which causes a major disruption to the educational environment which requires faculty/staff member to immediately respond. - ❖ Disrespect Student becomes increasingly critical of the authority figure, deliberately refuses to listen to the directive of the faculty/staff, and makes a conscious effort to undermine the faculty/staff. - ❖ Abusive Language/Vulgarity Student engages in the use of inappropriate language to the point of disturbing class, is directing comments toward teacher or another student, or is yelling obscene language in an open area - ❖ Skipping Class Student is not in the assigned/designated area as scheduled or in another location without the express permission of the teacher to which the student is assigned during a given period/time. - ❖ Harassment See Policy 248 on page 33 of the handbook - ❖ Bullying See Policy 249 on page 32 of the handbook - ❖ Fighting A mutual altercation involving physical violence where there is no one main offender and major injury, requiring physical restraint or resulting in injury or property.
-Law enforcement officers may refer this offense as simple assault. - ❖ Truancy - Student leaves school property without permission. - ❖ Forgery/Theft/Plagiarism Student participates in academic dishonesty; using others works and identifying it as one's own.
+- ❖ Disruption Student engages in an action or activity which causes a major disruption to the educational environment which requires faculty/staff member to immediately respond. - ❖ Disrespect Student becomes increasingly critical of the authority figure, deliberately refuses to listen to the directive of the faculty/staff, and makes a conscious effort to undermine the faculty/staff. - ❖ Abusive Language/Vulgarity Student engages in the use of inappropriate language to the point of disturbing class, is directing comments toward teacher or another student, or is yelling obscene language in an open area - ❖ Skipping Class Student is not in the assigned/designated area as scheduled or in another location without the express permission of the teacher to which the student is assigned during a given period/time. - ❖ Harassment See Policy 248 on page 33 of the handbook - ❖ Bullying - See Policy 249 on page 32 of the handbook - ❖ Fighting A mutual altercation involving physical violence where there is no one main offender and major injury, requiring physical restraint or resulting in injury or property.
+Law enforcement officers may refer this offense as simple assault. - ❖ Threats Students makes a written, verbal, or virtual threat of violence against an individual or the school which makes others feel unsafe or otherwise creates concern for the larger school environment and for others. - ❖ Truancy - Student leaves school property without permission. - ❖ Forgery/Theft/Plagiarism Student participates in academic dishonesty; using others works and identifying it as one's own.
 Student claims possession of items which do not belong to student.
-The unlawful taking, transfer, or excise of control over another with the attempt to deprive him deprive him thereof. - ❖ Technology Violation -Student uses technology devices with intent to do physical, emotional, and/or social harm including taking pictures, videos, or vocal recordings. - Property Damage/Vandalism Student engages in an activity that results in destruction or disfigurement of property. - ❖ Cheating Student participates in academic dishonesty; using others works and identifying it as one's own.
-Student aids another by providing them with material/answers or otherwise shares information that prevents work from being original to the student.
+The unlawful taking, transfer, or excise of control over another with the attempt to deprive him deprive him thereof. - ❖ Technology Violation -Student uses technology devices with intent to do physical, emotional, and/or social harm including taking pictures, videos, or vocal recordings.

-- ❖ Tobacco/Nicotine Use or Possession Tobacco use or possession at any time is banned by PA law on school district property or school sponsored or authorized events - ❖ Weapons Possession/Dangerous Incident Student is in possession of a weapon (real or lookalike) as defined by Act 26; a student must be expelled for a least one year under the law - see a more complete explanation following this section - Drug/Alcohol Use of and/or Possession Student engages in drug or alcohol use or the distribution of drugs or alcohol is prohibited
+- Property Damage/Vandalism Student engages in an activity that results in destruction or disfigurement of property. - Cheating Student participates in academic dishonesty; using others works and identifying it as one's own.
+Student aids another by providing them with material/answers or otherwise shares information that prevents work from being original to the student. - ❖ Tobacco/Nicotine Use or Possession Tobacco use or possession at any time is banned by PA law on school district property or school sponsored or authorized events - ❖ Weapons Possession/Dangerous Incident Student is in possession of a weapon (real or lookalike) as defined by Act 26; a student must be expelled for a least one year under the law - see a more complete explanation following this section - Drug/Alcohol Use of and/or Possession Student engages in drug or alcohol use or the distribution of drugs or alcohol is prohibited